 Hummingbird Cake is a traditional southern dessert.
-It’s known for being an oil-based cake, rather than a butter-based cake.
-This cake is also known for having more fruit (tons of bananas and crushed pineapple) in it than flour, which makes it incredibly moist.
-In a traditional Hummingbird Cake, you’ll also find lots of spices, pecans and cream cheese frosting.
+It’s known for being an coconut oil-based cake, rather than a butter-based cake.
+This banana cake is also known for having more fruit (tons of bananas and crushed pineapple) in it than flour, which makes it incredibly moist.
+In a traditional Hummingbird Cake recipe, you’ll also find lots of spices, toasted pecans and cream cheese frosting.

 My Version of Hummingbird Cake

 For my version of a Hummingbird Cake, I wanted to stay fairly true to the roots of this dessert for those who know and love this moist cake already.
 You’ll see I use mashed bananas, crushed pineapple and lots of spices, similar to other recipes.

 However, by now you know I don’t love nuts in my cake layers.
 So instead of throwing pecans into my Hummingbird cake batter, I toasted and candied them and added the pecans to the exterior of the cake.
 I love the sweet and salty crunch this adds to each bite.

 The other element I added to the Hummingbird cake is the pineapple curd.